danielmcauley/spout_mouse/README.md

 # Spout Mouse

 A Python package for processing and analyzing fiber photometry and lick/spout data from mouse trials.
+Fiber photometry data is acquired using the Tucker-Davis Technologies (TDT) system and Arduino data is collected using [OHRBETS](https://elifesciences.org/articles/86183).

 ## Features